mhadaily/vue2-shop/README.md

 > This is an experimental Vue Project in order to compare with Angular2 and Ember2, [Live Demo](https://www.majidhajian.com/vue2-shop/).

-Please checkout Angular2 and Ember.js Version of this project.
-I encourage you to read my article about this comparison.
+Please checkout Angular2 and Ember.js Version of this project.(Coming soon) I encourage you to read my [article about this comparison](https://goo.gl/cnaXDq).

 This project has been initialized by Vue-Cli using Webpack, Mocha, ESlint.